abhishek25kumar/M2-EmbSys/CaseStudy/Complex Embedded System/README.md

 3. **LCD** : This will be used to display the data.
 This is a type of flat panel display which uses liquid crystals in its primary form of operation.
 4. **TRIAC** :  TRIAC is triggered into conduction in both directions by a gate signal like that of an SCR.
 TRIACs were designed to provide a means for the development of improved AC power controls.

+5. **Motor/Fan** : This is an external device which is the added to implement the output of the system.

 ## HIGH LEVEL REQUIREMENTS